-In the Systems / Elements tree, you can define requirements concerning the technical parts of your project.
-Think of requirements concerning things like walls, ceilings, ventilation systems, power distribution and so on.
+In the Systems & elements tree, you can define requirements concerning the technical parts of your project.
+For a building project, this typically concerns requirements concerning things like walls, ceilings, ventilation systems, power distribution and so on.
+For an infrastructure project, requirements may concern traffic management systems, foundations, wearing courses etc.

-It concerns the kind of content that you will usually find in a technical brief.
+It concerns the kind of content that you will usually find in a technical brief or work specification.
 Sometimes this tree is also referred to as a technical decomposition or the system breakdown structure (SBS) of a project.

 The difference between systems and elements